 ~ Paid Teaching Internship/Classroom Assistant

-Frog Hollow School is looking for an enthusiastic and kind person with an interest in alternative/arts education to assist in the classroom.
+Frog Hollow School is looking for an enthusiastic and kind person with experience in alternative/arts education to assist in the classroom in 2019-20.
 Great opportunity to observe a thriving alternative education class in action and to develop teaching skills with mentorship.

 Frog Hollow School is a writing program for homeschooled children ages seven through twelve.
 Frog Hollow classes meet weekly for a whole school day and explore many aspects of language arts, using poetry and other creative writing as the core of a curriculum that also includes spelling and grammar, word roots, storytelling, research writing, persuasive writing, art, singing, and nature studies.
 We spend over an hour every class playing outside and exploring nearby parks.
 Each class is a mix of ages and academic abilities, and each child approaches the projects individually.

-There are two separate classes: one that meets in Carnation on Wednesdays and the other that meets at the Youngstown Cultural Arts Center in Seattle on Fridays.
-Assistant currently needed in Friday class.
+There are three separate classes: Carnation on Wednesdays and Thursdays and Youngstown Cultural Arts Center in Seattle on Fridays.
+Assistant needed for any or all days.
 Classes have 16 students, a teacher and an assistant.
-Becca Hall, the director and main teacher, will be on maternity leave during the winter and there will be a substitute teacher for that period.

-~ Intention to work the whole school year, September to mid-June.
+~ Intention to work the whole school year, late-September to mid-June.

 ~ Commitment to showing up reliably and on time.